jdeath/Opal_NuggetIce_ble/README.md

 # Opal_NuggetIce_ble
-Home Assistant BLE Integration for FirstBuild Opal Nugget Ice Maker Still working on adding switches to turn on/off light and icemaker
+Home Assistant BLE Integration for FirstBuild Opal Nugget Ice Maker Still working on adding switches to turn on/off light and icemaker.
+It might work for the GE Branded model, not sure

 ### Installation Instructions
 - Add this repo into HACS